cargo-limit/cargo-limit/NEOVIM-INTEGRATION.md

 - run `cd to/your/project ; vi` in one of them
 - run `cd to/your/project ; cargo lcheck` in the other
     - optionally set `CARGO_MSG_LIMIT=1` if you want to open at most 1 file automatically
+    - set `CARGO_OPEN_WARN=true` if you want to open files not just on errors but on warnings as well

 For each file affected by error or warning Neovim will
 - open it in new or existing tab